Generation Next Staff

 “As a first-generation African-American of Caribbean descent, I was raised to believe that education has the power to transform lives.
 This has proven true for my family and me.
 But for many children, whose families have lived in and contributed to this country for centuries, this promise has yet to be fulfilled.
 Minnesota must ensure that our public schools enable all children, regardless of race, gender or socioeconomic status, to achieve to their highest potential.
 Indeed, the “achievement gap” is the greatest civil rights issue of our time.”

-Michelle J. Walker is the Executive Director of Generation Next.
-Drawn to its mission to “harnesses the community’s knowledge, expertise and actions to ensure every child can thrive,” Ms. Walker took the helm of Generation Next following more than a decade-long career in urban school district leadership in Saint Paul, MN and Washington, D.C.
+Michelle J. Walker-Davis is the Executive Director of Generation Next.
+Drawn to its mission to “harnesses the community’s knowledge, expertise and actions to ensure every child can thrive,” Ms. Walker-Davis took the helm of Generation Next following more than a decade-long career in urban school district leadership in Saint Paul, MN and Washington, D.C.

-In addition to her work in Saint Paul and the District of Columbia, Ms. Walker has also held diverse positions in educational administration and youth development in New York City.
+In addition to her work in Saint Paul and the District of Columbia, Ms. Walker-Davis has also held diverse positions in educational administration and youth development in New York City.

-Currently a doctoral candidate in the Urban Education Leaders Program at Teachers College, Columbia University, Ms. Walker holds a double Bachelor of Arts degree in Government and Africana Studies from Cornell University (NY) and Master of Arts (Educational Administration) and Master of Education (Educational Leadership Studies) degrees from Teachers College, Columbia University (NY).
+Currently a doctoral graduate from the Urban Education Leaders Program at Teachers College, Columbia University, Ms. Walker-Davis holds a double Bachelor of Arts degree in Government and Africana Studies from Cornell University (NY) and Master of Arts (Educational Administration) and Master of Education (Educational Leadership Studies) degrees from Teachers College, Columbia University (NY).

 Joe came on board as the Managing Director of Generation Next in April 2018.
 Joe’s previous role was as the assistant director of research, evaluation, and assessment for Saint Paul Public Schools, and he brings a wealth of experience in the public education and nonprofit sectors.
 Joe has been familiar with the work of Generation Next over the past few years, serving as an active member of the Social-Emotional Learning Committee, the Data Committee, and has participated in several provider networks.